kaliflowerx3/ZoltriTWserver/rules.md

 They make me mad by talking in chat (/ignore!)
 They keep cursing me with something that doesn't kill me.
 They stole my hard-to-make gear through legitimate means and now I have to start again.
+I haven't actually been teleported without my permission, but they're ruining all my poppets.
 ```

 :headphones: Discord rules: :headphones: